Paul-Lecomte/stocker-backend/README.md

 ### API Documentation
 The backend exposes a variety of API endpoints for interacting with furniture, stock movements, and users.
 Ensure that the `.env` file is set up before making requests.

+Also if you liked this project consider giving me a follow and a star it helps a lot thanks :3